happyhere-TN/HLDS_CHOICE--private-/README.md

 **HLDS_choice have:**

-- Dialog.box
+✅ Dialog.box

-- HLDS the installation from steamcmd with latest update +amxmod 1.9 (cstrike,valve)
+⏳ HLDS the installation from steamcmd with latest update +amxmod 1.9 (cstrike,valve)--> is not avliable now steel work for it... u can use only xashds on dilog menu 👇

-- XASHDS yes u can choose xashds on dialog menu to installing from steamcmd with latest libs version and u can runing xashds server (cstrike,valve)
+✅ XASHDS yes u can choose xashds on dialog menu to installing from steamcmd with latest libs version and u can runing xashds server (cstrike,valve)

 # login first
     sudo -i